nerdcave/CollisionSprite/README.md

 * Lightweight, easy to use
 * Supports PhysicsEditor polygons and circles
 * Handles iPhone retina and iPad sprite sizing
-* Supports sprite scaling
+* Supports sprite scaling (set the **scaleInWorld** property)
-* No need to create any Box2D objects (world, bodies, etc)
+* No need to create any Box2D objects such as world, bodies, etc

 ### To-do:
-* iPad retina support (example project would require ugprading its cocos2d source)
-* Collision detection of rotated sprite
+* Handle sprite rotation
-* Drawing the polygons to the screen for debugging
+* Draw the polygons to the screen for debugging

 ## Contact me
 Have questions or needs some help?
 Feel free to email me: <jay@nerdcave.com> or hit me up on the twitters: [@nerdcave](http://twitter.com/nerdcave).